zubeax/zubeax.github.io/_posts/2023-12-07-customizing-k3s.markdown

 <br/><br/>
 ## Installing the Longhorn Storage Manager<a name="longhorn"></a>

 k3s comes with the 'local storage' provider by default.
-But in case one of the client nodes fails, all persisted volumes from that node would be gone.
-[Longhorn](https://longhorn.io/) remedies that risk by replicating the volumes within the cluster.
+The problem with local storage is that in case one of the client nodes fails, all persisted volumes from that node would be gone.
+[Longhorn](https://longhorn.io/) remediates this risk by replicating the volumes within the cluster.

 ### Prerequisites